-11 Surprising Facts About Nirvana's Nevermind For Its 30th Anniversary
+11 Surprising Facts About Nirvana's 'Nevermind'

 On September 24, 1991, a relatively unknown rock band from Aberdeen, Washington, released its second album and first on a major label.
 What happened next radically changed the face of pop music and altered the cultural landscape for years to come.
 The group, of course, was Nirvana, and the album was Nevermind, an irresistible amalgam of youthful angst and loud-quiet-loud guitar dynamics that signaled the ascendance of “grunge.”